Writing Tip: Literary Elements

 To be a proper story, it must have major ideas (the theme) for the character and reader to experience, think through, and learn from.
 It may have many major and minor themes, all throughout the story.

 There may well be deeper reasons that the story has been written and shared.
-The author may wish you to draw a conclusion about the issue raised.
+You may wish you to draw a conclusion about the issue raised.

 Theme answers the question, “What did you learn from this?”